 Interpreters dressed in period clothing are stationed at many of the buildings and provide insights into everyday life.
 Traditional craft and trades demonstrations also are given.
 Special events are held throughout the year.

 $12; $10 (ages 65+); $8 (ages 3-11).
 Additional fees may be charged during special events.

 $2.00 off an adult admission.

-Hours: Mon.-Sat.
+Hours: Tues.-Sat.
 9-5, Sun. noon-5, mid-Mar. through Dec.
 31; Wed.-Sat.
 9-5, Sun. noon-5, rest of year.
 Closed Jan.
 1, Martin Luther King Jr. Day, Presidents Day, Columbus Day, Veterans Day, Thanksgiving, day after Thanksgiving and Christmas.
 Phone ahead to confirm schedule.
+Allow 2 hours minimum.